- My LS

 The majority find their work meaningful, are comfortable with expressing themselves at work, and have a sense of belonging to their organisations and to the wider profession.
 The ability to work autonomously – being in control over how work is done, being able to take time off when needed and having access to flexible work – is highly valued.

 Before the pandemic, areas for workplace improvement related to a lack of opportunities for individuals to suggest change to business or working practices, and for employees to input into business decision making.

 How are workplaces and individuals’ experience of work changing as a result of COVID-19?

 A team from the Institute for Employment Studies, the University of Southampton and Half the Sky are interested in how organisations and legal professionals are managing during lockdown, with funding from the Economic & Social Research Council (ESRC).

 - future work patterns

-Interim findings are expected by Christmas and the team will be sharing the findings through a joint webinar with the Law Society.
+The findings are expected in late May and the team will be sharing the findings through a joint webinar with the Law Society.

 Further information can be found on the project’s website, Work After Lockdown.